Nikhil1Reddy/website/README.md

-this is a readme file for develop branch
+this is a readme file for develop